destel/rill/README.md

 ## Goals

 - **Make common tasks easier.**
-Rill provides a clean and safe way of solving common concurrency problems, such as parallel job execution.
+Rill provides a cleaner and safer way of solving common concurrency problems, such as parallel job execution or real-time event processing.
 It removes boilerplate and abstracts away the complexities of goroutine, channel, and error management.
 At the same time, developers retain full control over the concurrency level of all operations.